-(The following policy applies ONLY to those employees not subject to a collective bargaining agreement or their own departmental policy.)
+(The following policy does not apply to those employees subject to a collective bargaining agreement or to departments with their own governing board.)

 Discretionary Leave

 The Employer, at its discretion, may grant an employee an unpaid leave of absence.
 The Employer shall establish the terms and conditions of the leave.